cybershrapnel/xlgnftbuybot/README.md

 ### **1. Environment Variables**

-Set the following environment variables to configure the bot:
+Set the following environment variables to configure the bot: (Values are preconfigured no adjustments needed, just for reference)

 - **`XLG_CONTRACT_ADDRESS`**
   - **Description:** Contract address for `$XLG`.